Skip to main content

 Your endpoint must follow these requirements:

-• Use HTTPS only.
+• Accept POST requests over HTTPS only, with TLS 1.2 or higher.
 Suki will not send webhooks to HTTP URLs.

 • Respond with 2xx (for example, 200) on successful receipt so Suki can consider the notification delivered.
 Handle validation and business logic after returning 200 if needed.